hybridsjs/hybrids/README.md

 ### Resolving Dependencies

-For templates, that use other custom elements, update function provides helper method for resolving dependencies dynamically.
+For templates, which use other custom elements, update function provides helper method for resolving dependencies dynamically.
 It takes an object with key/value pairs of hybrids definitions or custom element's constructors and defines them.

 This method helps to avoid defining unused elements and allows creating a tree-like dependency structure.
 A complex structure may require only one explicit definition at the root level.
 As the library factories decouple tag name from the definition, elements can be set with custom names.